General fields

 Advanced groups

-Optional behavior that most authors do not need immediately, such as dialog overrides, cues, sprite positioning, fades, and playback details.
+Optional behavior that most creators do not need immediately, such as dialog overrides, cues, sprite positioning, fades, and playback details.

 Warnings